NewSigma/Physica/README.md

 1. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
 In Physica, we target on performance and scalability.
 Ease of use is taken secondary.

 2. Zero overhead abstraction: Users shall not pay for what they do not need.
+Physica is mainly composed of several sets of header files.
+Codes that users do not need will not be compiled.

-3. Template meta algorithm: Making use of powerful C++ templates, the program will fit to problem at compiling time automatically.
+3. Template meta algorithm: No seperate input file.
+Simulation parameters are declared as compile time constant.
+The program will choose best algorithm at compile time automatically making use of powerful C++ templates.

 ## Usage